-Not including New Jersey’s Paid Sick Leave Law, there are eight separate federal and state statutes that guarantee leave time or partial wage replacement for New Jersey workers.
+Not including New Jersey’s Paid Sick Leave Law, P.L.2018, c.10, there are eight separate federal and state statutes that guarantee leave time or partial wage replacement for New Jersey workers.
 For instance, workers caring for a sick family member or recovering from childbirth can take leave under the federal Family and Medical Leave Act (FMLA).
 New Jersey law also provides additional leave rights, including the right to parental leave and domestic violence leave.
 Employees can likewise collect temporary disability benefits when they are unable to work due to their own disabling conditions (including pregnancy), as well as paid family leave benefits when caring for a family member.

 That said, for many years employers had discretion in whether or not to establish paid time off (PTO) policies like those that provided paid sick days for short-term illnesses.
 Following a national movement, New Jersey municipalities in 2014 began imposing government mandates that all workers receive paid sick leave to deal with reasons not covered by other laws.